May 8, 2026

 • Latency Issues: Zapier triggers are not always instantaneous.
 Depending on your plan, there can be a delay between the trigger event (such as a new ticket in Freshservice) and the action in Slack.
 This can lead to delayed, time-sensitive notifications.

-• Complexity in Multi-Step Zaps: For more complex workflows that involve multiple steps or conditions, Zapier can become cumbersome to manage.
+• Complexity in Multi-Step Zaps: For more complex workflows with multiple steps or conditions, managing Zaps can become cumbersome.
 The logic required for more intricate workflows can lead to inefficiencies and errors.

 These challenges make Zapier less suitable for complex, high-scale, or highly customized integrations, but it's still an excellent tool for simpler automation needs.